AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 +++ Enable the **Adaptive Forms - Embed** component in the associated template's policy.

-  To enable [!UICONTROL Adaptive Forms - Embed] component in template's policy, perform the following steps:
+  To enable [!UICONTROL Adaptive Forms - Embed(V2)] component in template's policy, perform the following steps:

   1. Go to the [!UICONTROL Page Information] > [!UICONTROL Edit Template]

   1. Click the [!UICONTROL Policy] and select the **Core Content** checkbox.
   1. Click [!UICONTROL Done].